 If you and your child live abroad and you are considering moving to Denmark with your child, you must make sure that you can lawfully move with the child.

 The rules that apply are those of the country where the child normally lives, not the Danish rules.
 So the legislation of that country determines whether you can lawfully move to Denmark with your child.

 We therefore advise you to contact the authorities or a lawyer in the country where the child normally lives before you go to Denmark with the child.
-If you are in doubt about what authorities can advise you on the rules in the country where you live, you can contact the Danish embassy.
+If you are in doubt about what authorities can advise you on the rules in the country where you live, you may contact the Danish embassy.